Coat of arms of Sweden: Greater version

 The greater coat of arms is blazoned in Swedish law as follows:

 A shield azure, quartered by a cross Or with outbent arms, and an inescutcheon containing the dynastic arms of the Royal House.
 In the first and fourth fields three open crowns Or, placed two above one.
 In the second and third fields three sinisterbendwise streams argent, a lion crowned with an open crown Or armed gules.
 The inescutcheon is party per pale the arms for the House of Vasa (Bendwise azure, argent and gules, a vasa Or); and the House of Bernadotte (Azure, issuant from a wavy base a bridge with three arches and two towers embattled argent, in honor point an eagle regardant with wings inverted resting on thunderbolts Or, and in chief the Big Dipper constellation of the same).
 The main shield is crowned by a royal crown and surrounded by the insignia of the Order of the Seraphim.
 Supported by two lions regardant, crowned and with forked tails Or armed gules, standing on a compartment Or.
 All surrounded by purpure mantling doubled ermine, crowned with a royal crown and tied up with tasseled strings Or.

 The greater arms may also be displayed only with the crowned escutcheon.
-While the arms have undergone significant changes over the years, such as changing the inescutcheon with the ruling dynasty, they are based on arms created by King Karl Knutsson in 1448.
+While the arms have undergone significant changes over the years, such as changing the inescutcheon with the ruling dynasty, they are based on arms created by King Charles VIII in 1448.

 The escutcheon used in the greater blazon has in total five elements: 4 quarterings on the main escutcheon (two coats of arms duplicated), and three coat of arms incorporated into an escutcheon of pretense.
 However, Bernadotte never used any stars in the arms of Pontecorvo (neither as Prince of Pontecorvo, nor as King of Sweden and Norway).
 The stars were introduced as an element in the royal coat of arms in the 19th century, chosen as a symbol of Sweden's eternal existence, as in the poem by Esaias Tegnér: